 Cloud storage is not without issues and two are compliance and security.
-For secure, long-term retention, additional measures can be taken to ensure your data is secure.
-Access permission is an obvious place to start.
+For secure, long-term retention, access permission requires careful management.
 Same as on premises storage, access permission is controlled and managed by your LDAP server (e.g. Active Directory).
+Care should be taken to manage file access permissions to make sure unauthorized persons (e.g. ex-employees) do not have access to files.
 Additionally, cloud-based files are protected with file level encryption.
-Taken together, file security is the same, if not better than your on premises data center.
-Care should always be taken to manage file access permissions to make sure unauthorized persons (e.g. ex-employees) do not have access to files.
+Taken together, file security is the same, if not better than on premises data center.